-command is a command facility command.
+- command is a command facility command.
 If a command is not specified, the command facility is invoked.
-Command facility immediate commands are not accepted. operands are one or more operands that are passed to the command facility oporanao are one of more operande that are paceed to the command facinity
+Command facility immediate commands are not accepted. - operands are one or more operands that are passed to the command facility along with command.

 If you enter NCCF without any operands, you see the command facility screen.
 Then you can enter a command facility command.
-If you enter a command, you must view the resulting messages and then return to the original screen (see "RETURN" on page 6-33) before entering more commands.
+If you enter a command, you must view the resulting messages and then return to the original screen (see "RETURN" on page 6-34) before entering more commands.